-South Carolina law in making a determination for child custody and visitation.
+South Carolina law in determining child custody and visitation.

-visitation schedules for the noncustodial parent are set with the goal of avoiding continued shuffling of children
+visitation schedules for the noncustodial parent are set to avoid continued shuffling of children

-between parent households and to avoid disruption
+between parent households and to avoid disruption in the children's

-However, each child custody dispute is unique, bringing with it unique circumstances
+However, each child custody dispute is unique, bringing unique circumstances

-and scenarios that may affect any given outcome.
-We would be happy to discuss the details of your child custody plan and what goals
+and scenarios that may affect any outcome.
+Our Columbia child custody and

+Carrie Warner, would be happy to discuss the details of your case and help you achieve

-Tell us about your child custody goals in a
+Tell our Columbia Child Custody Attorney about your child custody goals in a

 personalized consultation: (803) 994-8171.